A Century On San Diego Bay

 The Star & Crescent Boat Company changes its name to San Diego Harbor Excursion.

 Flagship brings farm-to-table to the sea.
 All dining and event cruises feature fresh, locally caught seafood and, whenever possible, sustainable California-farm-sourced ingredients.
-All meals are always prepared to order onboard the ship.
+All meals are prepared to order onboard the ship.